Mark-Phillipson/BlazorCRUD_UIGenerator/README.md

 4. When deleting a record created classes will try to call a Blazor component called BlazoredModalConfirmDialog.
 This can be found in the project under Shared folder.
 5. Each model will need to exist in your project along with the DB context with the DbSet already added.
 6. The Blazor components are set up to use Bootstrap 5.
+7. Entity Framework.

 ## Files Created

 * Model DTO
 * Interface and Repository Class
-* Interface and Service Class
+* Interface and Data Service Class
 * Model Table Blazor Page Component and Code Behind
 * Model Add Edit Blazor Component and Code Behind

 ## T4 Templates

-In order to make any enhancements or changes, there are T4 Templates for each of the files listed above.
+In order to make any enhancements or changes to the code or user interface, there are T4 Templates for each of the files listed above.

 ## Please Note

 Only tested with:
 * Blazor Server (Not Blazor Client)
 * SQL Server Database
-* .net 6
+* .Net 6
+* General datatypes like int, bool (bit), DateTime, string (nvarchar) and decimal.